Search Results > Brochure

 Butler, Fern, Chapman, Broad and Coales Halls are older-style halls where a large kitchen is shared between twelve rooms off a corridor.
 Most of the rooms are singles, but Butler, Fern and Chapman Halls have some double rooms.
 All rooms have hand washbasins and you share bathroom facilities with your flatmates.

-Passport: Students will need to have a passport study in England.
-The current passport fee is $135.
+Passport: Students will need to have a passport study in the United Kingdom.
+The current U.S. passport fee is $135.
 If you already have a valid U.S. passport, be sure to check the dates of validity – your passport must be valid six months beyond your return date.

-Travel: Students are responsible for making their own travel arrangements to and from England.
-Depending on the starting and ending date of the term, students may have the option of traveling in England before or after the program.
+Travel: Students are responsible for making their own travel arrangements to and from the University of Hertfordshire.
+Depending on the starting and ending date of the term, students may have the option of traveling before or after the program.